What is Strategic Workforce Planning?

 Many different market dynamics influence your business.
 Understanding the likely impact of those dynamics on your workforce enables you to act on time.
 You will hardly be able to include all of them but make sure to analyse at least the following.

-These are issues with strategic and financial influence and understanding their impact is not an exclusive task of HR.
-On the contrary, there will probably be someone in Finance, Strategy or a C-level office who already elaborated an overview you can work with.
-HR only needs to analyse the specific impact on the workforce.
+These are issues with strategic and financial influence, and understanding their impact is not an exclusive task for HR.
+On the contrary, there will probably be someone in Finance, Strategy, or a C-level office who has already elaborated an overview you can work with.
+HR only needs to analyze the specific impact on the workforce.

 2. TURN BUSINESS OBJECTIVES INTO SKILL DEMANDS

-This is a second, essential step for preparation: building a job architecture for your company.
+This is the second essential step for preparation: building a job architecture for your company.
 It is the framework that connects your value chain with your people.
-Just like the architecture of a building, it is a durable structure which you can fill with life.
+Just like the architecture of a building, it is a durable structure that you can fill with life.
 It offers flexibility for changes when needed.
 What to watch out for:

-• Use a task-based approach for writing the job profiles, keeping it simple and broken down into smaller tasks.
-This will help you to get a better understanding of all performed activities, makes it easier to associate skills to them and match the right people to the right jobs.
+- Write the job profiles using a task-based approach, keeping it simple and broken down into smaller tasks.
+This will help you better understand all performed activities, make it easier to associate skills with them and match the right people to the right jobs.

 These first two steps enable you to model your future requirements.
 You will be able to answer questions about arising jobs and skills (i.e. the development of automation technologies or managing the ethical responsibility of using them), about jobs/ tasks/ skills with growing importance (i.e. leadership of dispersed teams) and with declining importance (which jobs will become obsolete).